Strength

 Now answers are at hand in the shape of an extensive review of training methods carried out by researchers in Scotland and the United States.
 These are the issues they advise you to consider before finalising your resistance-training program:

-1. Speed of movement.
+1. The speed of movement.
 Can you complete the exercise with the same power and speed of movement needed for your chosen sporting discipline?
-Research suggests that this is an important aspect of training, which most machines are unable to satisfy owing to their limited range of motion, limited acceleration patterns and fiction
+Research suggests that this is an important aspect of training, which most machines are unable to satisfy owing to their limited range of motion, little acceleration patterns, and friction

 2. Joint angle specificity.
 Most machines attempt to match human strength curves with limited success.
 If you train solely on machines you could be in danger of developing strength within a small range of motion - a problem not inherent in free-moving devices